Agnuxo1/Neural-Microprocessors-in-Latent-State-/README.md

  more personalized and responsive solutions.

 Figure 4: Applications of Neural Microprocessors
- 5 Monte Carlo Simulation and Kalman Filter
- 5.1 Monte Carlo Simulation in a 3D Cube

  Monte Carlo simulations are used to model the probability of different outcomes in a process that cannot easily be predicted due to the intervention of random variables.
 This technique can be applied to neural processors to evaluate their performance under varying conditions.

 Figure 5: Monte Carlo Simulation in a 3D Cube
- 5.2 Kalman Filter in a 3D Sphere

  The Kalman filter is an algorithm that uses a series of measurements observed over time, containing statistical noise and other inaccuracies, to produce es timates of unknown variables.
 This can be visualized within a 3D sphere to